st148385/ACDC_3D_2Dslices/README.md

 [The ACDC files](https://humanheart-project.creatis.insa-lyon.fr/database/#collection/637218c173e9f0047faa00fb) have to be downloaded to a Google Drive account first.

 Using [this file](https://github.com/st148385/ACDC_3D_2Dslices/blob/main/lr_Scheduling_niftiSave_Unet_ACDC_3D_2DsliceTraining_segmentation.ipynb) for training and evaluation, the first 50 ACDC 3D files are used for a split of Training (35), Validation (5) and Testing (10).
-The Unet or Segresnet architecture should be chosen for this task.
+Out of the shown models, the Unet or Segresnet architecture should be chosen for this task as the UNETR yields significantly worse results.